Esther Bunyere with her 8 month old daughter and Micheline Shukur, during a mental health session at a school in Kichanga.

 You can’t function as a human being if you’re struck down by trauma.
 If you’re suffering from mental health problems, you’re less likely to be able to earn money and eat well.

 Hunger, conflict and natural disasters can have a huge impact on someone’s mental health.
 The day-in, day-out trauma, the fear of hunger, of death, of losing your family, builds up.
 It leaves scars.
 It’s debilitating.
-If unaddressed, it can be overwhelming.
+If left unaddressed, it can be overwhelming.

 Impact of maternal depression

 Maternal mental health also plays a vital role in child health and development.
-The relationship is direct.
-It’s simple.
-It’s fundamental.

 Research shows that maternal depression often leads to low child immunisation rates, reduced hospital visits and a decrease in breastfeeding.
-Infants of mothers with poor mental health have been found to have poorer physical, emotional, and mental skills, compared to other children.
+These, in turn, result in higher rates of child illness and malnutrition and badly hold back a child’s normal development.

 Svitlana, a psychologist at the Here and Now mental health project, supported by Action Against Hunger, in Chernivtsi, Ukraine.